 Why This Recipe Tastes So Good

-Upside-down cakes are always delicious and this orange upside-down cake is not exception.
+Upside-down cakes are always delicious and this orange upside-down cake is not the exception.
 Caramelized fruit on top of a soft moist cake is a great combination.
-Oranges make a great fruit upside-down cake and the slight bitterness of the candied orange peel tastes great on this cake.
-The cake is made with fresh orange zest and thyme which makes for a great floral combination with the oranges.
-Top the servings with whipped creme fraiche and enjoy.
+Oranges make a great fruit upside-down cake.
+The cake is bright and citrusy and the slight bitterness of the candied orange peel tastes great on the sweet cake.
+The fresh orange zest and thyme combine to add a floral taste to the cake.

 This recipe is based on my Meyer Lemon Upside-Down Cake, but for this orange version, I used orange zest and fresh thyme to flavor the cake and to complement the oranges on top.